belle2/basf2/generators/doc/smartbkg.rst

   # Apply the skim
   skim(path)

-We currently provide a pre-trained model via the global tag ??? that is trained on 51 skims (for a full list see end of page).
+We currently provide a pre-trained model via the global tag ??? that is trained on 51 skims (for a full list see below).

 For studies you may want to disable filtering and look at the model output.
 This is possible by setting the ``debug_mode`` argument of :py:func:`generators.add_smartbkg_filtering` to ``True``.
 This will disable filtering and reweighting, and instead the